fahmidur/Nginx-Client-Verification-Test-01/README.md

 Lastly, run ``./generate`` *again* to run the tests, you will be prompted for your root password to restart nginx.

 The restart portion of this script, attempts to detect whether you're on systemd or upstart.
 I am on systemd, therefore this has only been tested on systemd.
-Apologies for thsoe who are an another init.
+Apologies to those who are an another init.